nisalperi/Aisle-Web-Library/README.md

 JavaScript Library used in the Aisle Web application.
 Includes Views, Routers, a DataStore object etc.

 ##Using the Router Object
-Router object uses HTML History API to run specific handlers with respective to the path.
+Router object uses HTML History API to specify handlers related to specific paths.

 ###Setting up the router
 `var router = new Router();`